Qumulo/docs/administrator-guide/qumulo-core/shift-to-s3.md

 keywords: shift to, copy, copy objects, copy files, object copy, amazon s3, s3, iam permissions, iam, cli commands, cli, shift relationships, shift, relationships, configuration details, status
 ---

-This section explains how you can use Qumulo Shift-To to copy objects from a directory in a Qumulo cluster to a folder in an Amazon Simple Storage Service (Amazon S3) bucket (cloud object store).
+This section explains how to use Qumulo Shift-To to copy objects from a directory in a Qumulo cluster to a folder in an Amazon Simple Storage Service (Amazon S3) bucket (cloud object store).
 For more information about copying objects from S3 to Qumulo, see [Using Qumulo Shift-From for Amazon S3 to Copy Objects](/shift-from-s3.md).

 The guide describes how a Shift-To relationship works and includes information about the prerequisites, IAM permissions, and CLI commands that you can use to copy files and manage Shift relationships.